python-gitlab/python-gitlab/docs/cli.rst

 ``~/.python-gitlab.cfg``
     User configuration file

-You can use a different configuration file with the :option:`--config-file` option.
+You can use a different configuration file with the ``--config-file`` option.

 Content
 -------